 It measures the average time of payment for your commercial invoices and can help you assess your ability to receive payments in a given period of time (for example, one month).
-This information will allow you to act before it is too late, by issuing reminders, renegotiating payment terms with suppliers or anticipating financing requirements.
+This information will allow you to act before it is too late, by issuing reminders, with suppliers or anticipating financing requirements.

 DSO calculation: DSO = (accounts receivables / total sales) *number of days